Skip to main content

 • @rclick nodes that are children of the @button node, provided that the @button node has no @others directive.

-Standard rclick items: Leo adds two standard right-click menu items for each @button node: Remove Button and Goto Script.
-Leo adds the indicator text only to buttons that contain right-click menu items in addition to these two standard right-click menu items.
+Leo adds two context-menu items for each @button node: Remove Button and Goto Script.
+Leo adds an ▼ indicator only to buttons that contain right-click menu items in addition to these two standard right-click menu items.

 The headline of the @rclick node gives the menu title.
 The body contains a Leo script to execute when the user selects the menu item.